AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring.md

 >[!TIP]
 >
-> See the *Permissions* section in the Best practices guide for best practices around setting user permissions.
+> View the *Permissions* section in the Best practices guide for best practices around setting user permissions.

 The following table lists various tasks and the groups that can perform those tasks: